Aniketthani/Chess-made-in-kivy/README.md

 # Chess-made-in-kivy

-apk file for running this project in android is also provided in this repository
+apk file for running this project on android is also provided in this repository

 Output: